An Expert’s Guide to Public-Private Partnerships for Local Development

 • Technical capacity gaps: Structuring a PPP requires expertise in risk assessment, financial structuring, and contract negotiation—skills often lacking at the local level.

-To address these challenges, organisations like UNCDF provide technical advisory services to help local governments prepare, structure, and finance PPP projects.
-UNCDF also offers financial instruments, such as loan guarantees, to de-risk investments and encourage private sector participation.
+To address these challenges, organisations like UNCDF provide technical advices to help local governments prepare, structure, and finance PPP projects.
+UNCDF also offers financial instruments, such as loan guarantees, to reduce the risk of investments and encourage private sector participation.

 How Can Local Governments Get Started?